 What Other Information Will I Find Helpful?

-Here are some key facts about Elementary and secondary school teacher assistants in the Ontario region:
+Here are some key facts about Elementary and secondary school teacher assistants in Ontario:

 - Elementary and secondary school teacher assistants mainly work in the following sectors:

 - Elementary and secondary schools (NAICS 6111): more than 95%